Brazil 1970: 19 Goals, Jairzinho Scored in All 6 Games

 Watch the build-up to Brazil’s fourth goal against Italy in the 1970 World Cup Final again.
 Clodoaldo, deep in his own half, dummies past four Italian players with one shimmy.
 The ball goes to Rivelino, then Jairzinho, then Pelé, who lays it across the Azteca turf without looking — he already knows Carlos Alberto is arriving at full sprint from right back.
 The finish is a thunderbolt into the corner.
 But by then, you’ve already watched the argument play out.

 Brazil’s 1970 World Cup side won all six matches, scored 19 goals, conceded seven, and did it against England, Uruguay, and an Italy side that hadn’t conceded once on the way to the final.
-The case for greatest team in history starts there, and it’s stronger than the nostalgia merchants usually make it.
+The record is the argument.
+The myth is just what people remember of it.

-The headline number is Jairzinho: seven goals in six games, at least one in every match from the group stage through the final.
-That had never been done before in World Cup history.
+The headline number is Jairzinho: seven goals in six games, at least one in every match from the group stage through the final.1 That had never been done before in World Cup history.
 It has not been done since.
-Brazil averaged 3.17 goals per game across six competitive matches.
-No World Cup winner since has averaged above 2.8.
+Brazil averaged 3.17 goals per game across six competitive matches.2 No World Cup winner since has averaged above 2.8.3

 What Did Mário Zagallo Actually Do Tactically That Nobody Else Was Doing?